911 Caller Says NOPD Officer Ignored French Quarter Rape as She Begged for Help - NewsBreak

 WDSU

-New Orleans teens accused in carjacking death of Linda Frickey ask for bond reduction
+New Orleans teens accused in carjacking death of Linda Frickey denied bond reduction

-Four teenagers accused and charged in the carjacking death of a 73-year-old woman are expected in court Friday.
+Four teenagers accused and charged in the carjacking death of a 73-year-old woman were in court Friday in an attempt to get their bonds reduced.
 Linda Frickey was dragged to death during a carjacking in Mid-City back in March.
-The teens facing charges in her death are expected to ask for their bond to be reduced.
-The...
+The teens facing charges in her death asked to have their...

 New Orleanians fall victim to viral TikTok challenge that teaches criminals how to steal cars